 Learn the differences and discover the best putter for your putting style

-A face-balanced putter is one where the face of the putter points directly upwards when the shaft is balanced on your finger.
-This means the center of gravity of the putter head is directly in line with the shaft.
+A face-balanced putter is one where the face points directly upwards when the shaft is balanced on your finger.
+The center of gravity sits in line with the shaft.

-Choosing the right putter for your game is crucial, as it can affect your stroke, aim, and overall confidence on the green.
-So, whether you're a beginner or a seasoned pro, it's important to understand the differences between face-balanced and toe-hang putters and to choose the one that works best for your unique putting style.
+Choosing the right putter affects your stroke, aim, and confidence on the green.
+Whether you are a beginner or a low-handicapper, understanding these two designs helps you pick the one that works best for your putting style.

 Key Takeaways